ooz/exercise/frameworks/micronaut-gol/README.md

 Minimal test project for micronaut using the Game of Life (GoL) kata.

 Exposes a JSON REST API that allows you to create, get and update GoL boards.
+The application is stateless, all created boards just live in-memory.

 ## Development